libvips/build-win64/8.6/README.md

 a Docker container.
 Only keep reading if you want to work on the build scripts.

-On Ubuntu, follow these steps:
+On Ubuntu, follow these steps as a regular user:

 ### Install mingw